 - Level 3: Residential Inpatient Treatment

-- Level 4: Medically Managed Intensive Inpatient Treatment
+- Level 4: Medically Managed Intensive Inpatient Treatment (most intense)

 While the Affordable Care Act made all forms of addiction treatment more widely available to people in the U.S., insurance companies would prefer to cover a PHP, rather than an inpatient program, simply based on cost.
 Inpatient treatment usually involves a more expensive 28-day stay.
 PHP is typically more of a long-term treatment service covering several months.
 A partial hospitalization program gives you a longer treatment time at less expense.

 5. Flexible scheduling